 In 2000, Mr. Sayre was honored to receive the Lincoln Community Radio Station KZUM Members Choice Award for Artist of the Year.
 In 1999, 2000, and 2001, he was also awarded the Members Choice Award for Folk Artist of the Year.
 Also, during that period, he received a Bitsy award from the Nebraska Arts Council for his many years of service to the arts.

 In 2016, Chris wrapped up a successful 30 year run in the Nebraska Arts Council’s Artist in Schools Program.
-Now, as we move forward in 2021 and life hopefully gets back to something resembling normal, he will continue to offer his three programs with the Humanities Nebraska Speakers Bureau, perform with the group Paddywhack as part of the Nebraska Arts Council’s Touring Program, and play his signature style of music at venues throughout Nebraska and the surrounding region.
+Now, as we move forward and life hopefully gets back to something resembling normal, he will continue to offer his three programs with the Humanities Nebraska Speakers Bureau, perform with the group Paddywhack as part of the Nebraska Arts Council’s Touring Program, and play his signature style of music at venues throughout Nebraska and the surrounding region.

 Chris has two solo recordings currently available.
 Falcon Rust includes 14 original songs from folk to country blues and features the talents of many well-known area musicians.
 Most Times Good has 16 originals written in a variety of styles and features Lincoln legends Steve Hanson and Steve 'Fuzzy' Blazek.
 Chris also appears with the Celtic group Paddywhack on recordings: Whacked Out (2001), Something Old, Something New (2006) and I Wish They'd Do It Now (2015).